 When to visit: The summer months are warm meaning the manatees don’t enter the spring as often.
 Your chances of seeing a manatee are very low from May-October both by land or water.
 If you are visiting during this time, you are able to swim and kayak into the spring.
 During the winter months (November-March) the spring is closed to paddlers since the manatee’s take refuge in its warm waters.
 Prices to visit the refuge by land along the boardwalk are cheaper during the summer at $7.50 per person and go up to $15 per person during the winter months.

-***You can still paddle and swim just outside of the spring in the winter months when the spring is technically closed.
+***You can still paddle and swim just outside of this natural spring near Orlando in the winter months when the spring is technically closed.
 Most of the time, manatees are swimming and resting just outside of the spring.
-This is a great time to visit and Crystal River is the only place in Florida that you are legally allowed to swim with manatees***
+This is a great time to visit!
+Crystal River is the only place in Florida that you are legally allowed to swim with manatees***

 The route: If you park at Hunter Springs Park, you’ll need to pass Pete’s Pier Marnia on your left and hug the shore on your left.
 You’ll end up going under an overpass and then continue to paddle straight.
 From there you’ll see other paddlers hanging around the mouth of the spring.
 If you decide to paddle from Crystal River Kayak Company, then you simply follow the water.
 From the launch, it is only a 10-minute paddle and very easy.
 Either way, once you arrive at the mouth of the spring, you’ll be able to tie up your kayak if you wish to get out and swim.

-Local Restaurants: After your adventure, you will most likely be starving so I suggest grabbing a bite to eat at one of the many local restaurants including a couple of my favorites Cracker’s Bar and Grill or Margarita Breeze.
+Local Restaurants: After your adventure, you will most likely be starving.
+I suggest grabbing a bite to eat at one of the many local restaurants.
+A couple of my favorites are Cracker’s Bar and Grill or Margarita Breeze.
 Both are situated right on the water and have large portions for a great price.
 Enjoy your time exploring one of my favorite areas!